catchshashank/optimal-stopping/README.md

 | `bf16=True` | — | Uses a memory-efficient number format (bfloat16) that halves GPU memory use with minimal accuracy loss.
 Requires a modern GPU. |
 | `EarlyStoppingCallback(patience=1)` | — | If validation AUC does not improve for 1 full epoch, training stops automatically — preventing over-fitting and saving compute time. |

-> **Management insight:** In practice, training stopped at Epoch 4 when validation AUC reached 1.00 — perfect separation of "quit" vs. "wait" calls.
+> **Code Logic:** In practice, training stopped at Epoch 4 when validation AUC reached 1.00 — perfect separation of "quit" vs. "wait" calls.
 The model effectively mastered the decision problem.

 ---